eduardofmarcos/GoBarber/README.md

 # GoBarber
-A NodeJs API project of a Barber Shop from RocketSeat GoStack BootCamp
+A NodeJS API project of a Barber Shop from RocketSeat GoStack BootCamp

 ### Built with: